-See the Events Calendar for Puppy Class dates.
+See the Events Calendar for Puppy Course dates.

-Our Puppy Classes Classes are designed to help the handler learn the skills and techniques required in achieving balance with their dog, in addition to building a dog's social skills with other dogs in a safe, positive environment.
-Classes cover fundamentals including:
+Our Puppy Courses are designed to help the handler learn the skills and techniques required in achieving balance with their dog, in addition to building a dog's social skills with other dogs in a safe, positive environment.
+Each course covers fundamentals including:

 Understanding body language helps you to recognise how a dog is feeling.
 This is useful when deciding which dogs to let yours socialise with and also helps you to understand how your dog is feeling in new or challenging situations.